‘It’s all Taliban country now’: New militant checkpoints on key roadways choke off parts of Afghanistan

 The taxi drivers said they and most of their passengers are not hassled by the Taliban.
 “They are only looking for government employees and security forces,” said Wahid, 43, who has been a taxi driver in the provinces for over 20 years.

-“The Taliban has very good intelligence,” he said, explaining one of the times the fighters pulled a man out of his car.
+“The Taliban has very good intelligence,” he said, describing one of the times the fighters pulled a man out of his car.
 “They stopped the car, and just said, ‘You!
-Get out!’' pointing to a single man seated in the middle of the car without offering any explanation.
+Get out!’” pointing to a single man seated in the middle of the car without offering any explanation.
 After they took him, the fighters let Wahid and the rest of the car go.

-Taliban spokesman Zabiullah Mujahid said the checkpoints are intended to keep “the enemy,” referring to Afghan government employees and security forces, out of Taliban territory and improve security along main roads.
+Taliban spokesman Zabiullah Mujahid said the checkpoints are intended to keep “the enemy” — referring to Afghan government employees and security forces — out of Taliban territory and improve security along main roads.

 All the highways out of Kabul “were unsecured, so we have posted our mujahideen [Taliban fighters] to ensure security day and night,” Mujahid said.
 “We are not restricting common people but are keeping watch of the movements of the enemies and their military.”

 The inability of government employees to use major roadways in Afghanistan is preventing more Afghans from receiving government services.
-School principals in Helmand and Kandahar say more Taliban checkpoints there mean fewer teachers — who often live in urban areas — can reach school houses outside provincial capitals.
-In Baghlan a doctor said the checkpoints make it more difficult for him and his patients to get to his hospital.
+School principals in Helmand and Kandahar say more Taliban checkpoints there mean fewer teachers — who often live in urban areas — can reach schoolhouses outside provincial capitals.
+In Baghlan, a doctor said the checkpoints make it more difficult for him and his patients to get to his hospital.

 A provincial council member in the same province, Mahbubullah Ghafari, said the increasing presence of Taliban fighters on the roads is encouraging his constituents to arm themselves.
 He estimates around 1,000 have done so already, many selling their livestock to purchase weaponry.